dsebastien/obsidian-replicate/README.md

 ### Image generation model configuration

 A JSON object to pass as input to the image generation model.
 This varies depending on the chosen model and is documented on Replicate's website

+## Tips and tricks

+In the image generation modal shown after launching the "Generate image(s) using Replicate.com" command, you can use the following keyboard shortcuts:

+- `Ctrl/Cmd+Enter` to generate the image(s)

 ## News & support